gugact/DummyObjectGenerator/README.md

 A library to generate dummy kotlin data class

-Based on the https://github.com/headsvk/defaults project from developer Marek Hlava, but including a recursive iteration to create Collections
+Based on the https://github.com/headsvk/defaults project, but including a recursive iteration to create Collections